jwijffels/udpipe-spacy-comparison/README.md

 This repository uses the CONLL-U evaluation script available at https://github.com/ufal/conll2017 to make a comparison regarding accuracy between UDPipe models and Spacy models which are trained on the same treebanks.

-- It does this for French (UD_French-Sequoia treebank), Dutch (UD_Dutch treebank), Spanish (UD_Spanish-Ancora treebank), Portuguese (UD_Portuguese treebank) and English (UD_English treebank).
+- It does this for French (UD_French-Sequoia treebank), Dutch (UD_Dutch treebank), Spanish (UD_Spanish-Ancora treebank), Portuguese (UD_Portuguese treebank), Italian (UD_Italian treebank) and English (UD_English treebank).
-- The udpipe and spacy models were trained on the same treebanks except for English.
-For English the udpipe models are constructed on a different treebank (UD_English) than the model which was built by spacy (uses the Ontonotes treebank).
-All models were trained on the training set of each of the respective treebanks, while evalution shown below is on the left out test set.
+- These udpipe and spacy models were trained on the same treebanks except for English.
+For English the udpipe models are constructed on a different treebank (UD_English) than the model which was built by spacy (which was trained on the Ontonotes treebank).
+All models were trained on the training set of each of the respective treebanks, while evalution shown below is executed on the left out test set.
-- Training which was used for the udpipe models is openly available at https://github.com/bnosac/udpipe.models.ud and were run on 2018-01-11.
+- Training which was used for the udpipe models is openly available at https://github.com/bnosac/udpipe.models.ud and were run on 2018-01-11 except for Italian where we used the model provided by the udpipe community available at https://github.com/jwijffels/udpipe.models.ud.2.0 (built on 2017-08-01).
 For the spacy models, we took the models currently available for download as in python -m spacy download es (spaCy Version: 2.0.5).
 - Code was run on 2018-01-25.
 Just run the R script udpipe-spacy-comparison.R if you want to reproduce this.

 Below the output is reported from the CONLL17 evaluation scripts for the udpipe and spacy models.